Tapha/vue3-dynamic-tabs/README.md

 - [Jakub Potocký](https://github.com/jacobs63)
 - [All Contributors](../../contributors)

 **This package is a fork of a fork of the popular `spatie/vue-tabs-component` Vue 2 package, which has been discontinued by Spatie.
-As well as most recently, the `jacobs63/vue3-tabs-component` by [Jakub Potocký](https://github.com/jacobs63).**
+As well as most recently, the `jacobs63/vue3-tabs-component` fork of that library, by [Jakub Potocký](https://github.com/jacobs63).**

 ## License